jbbeauregard/logreg_model_for_stanley_cup/README.md

 ## Stanley Cup Prediction Model

-This repository contains a logistic regression model trained to predict the winners of the NHL Stanley Cup based on regular season and playoffs statistics of the last 18 years.
+This repository contains a logistic regression model trained to predict the winners of the NHL Stanley Cup based on regular season and playoff statistics of the last 18 years.

 As of 2024-02-20, the model predicts that the Winnipeg Jets will win the Stanley Cup.